 - Mix-and-Match Critters: Quite a few, most notably the Griffon, the Sphinxes, and the Monkeybirds.

-- My Beloved Smother: The Dark Queen, in a subversion of the usual tradition that evil queens are unloving parents.
+- My Beloved Smother: The Dark Queen, in a subversion of the usual tradition that evil queens are cruel, unloving parents, is entirely too involved in the Dark Princess's life because of her overprotective love.
 To balance that out, we have Valentine's Parental Abandonment.

 - My God, What Have I Done?: Valentine after reading The Dark Princess's note, which she left in the MirrorMask's hiding hole.
 He quickly realizes that the world is going to end, and Helena's the only one who can stop it.